underworldcode/quagmire/paper/paper.md

 # Summary

-Quagmire is a Python surface process framework for building erosion and deposition models on stuctured and unstructured meshes distributed in parallel.
+Quagmire is a Python surface process framework for building erosion and deposition models on structured and unstructured meshes distributed in parallel.

+Quagmire is built atop [PETSc](https://www.mcs.anl.gov/petsc/) using the `petsc4py` Python wrapper.
+The deconstruction of meshes among multiple processors and the synchronisation of matrices and vectors in parallel is abstracted to PETSc.

 # Mathematical background

-The contributing processes to landscape evolution depend on local hillslope diffusion, long-range transport, and tectonic uplift,
+The contributing processes to landscape evolution depend on local hill slope diffusion, long-range transport, and tectonic uplift,

 $$
   \frac{\mathrm{d}h}{\mathrm{d}t} =  \dot{h}_\textrm{local}